skarbat/xsysroot/README.md

 At this point you can quickly prepare a pipaOS sysroot by calling `xsysroot -r`, which will uncompress and mount the image.

-If you frequently play with multiple sysroots, I recommend you unzip the images upfront, this will greatly speed up recreating them from scratch with.
+If you frequently play with multiple sysroots, it is better to uncompress the backing_image, this will greatly speed up recreating them from scratch with the `--renew` option.

 ```
 Usage: xsysroot [options]